austin-crime/austin-crime/README.md

 - We began exploring the data by investigating the distributions of values in the various features contained in the data.
 - Next, we split the data into three sets: train, validate, and test.
 Only the train dataset is explored from this point on.
 - The relationship between types of crime and clearance status was investigated.
-- The relationsihp between the time to report a crime and clearance status was investigated.
+- The relationship between the time to report a crime and clearance status was investigated.
 - The seasonality of the data was investigated.
 - The relationship between council district and clearance status was investigated.
+- The relationship between police patrol areas and clearance status was investigated.
+- The relationship between location type and clearance status was investigated.
+- The affects of COVID 19 and clearance status was investigated.

 </details>